-In addition, other two are books about climate, written by experts in the field, are highly recommended.
-Materials from these books will be used in class.
+The two books listed below are about climate, written by experts in the field, are highly recommended.
+Materials from these books will be used (and provided) in class when appropriate.

 The Carbon Cycle by David Archer, Princeton University Press, 2012, ISBN-10: 0691144141